 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-Wiltshire police is split into ten Neighbourhood Policing Teams (NPTs).
-Each NPT is led by an inspector and made up of sergeants, PCs, PCSOs and is supported by additional officers from the wider area to help serve the community and help keep you safe.
+Wiltshire Police is divided into ten Neighbourhood Policing Teams (NPTs).
+Each NPT is led by an inspector and comprises of sergeants, police constables (PCs), police community support officers (PCSOs) and is supported by additional officers from the wider area to help serve the community and keep you safe.

-Teams work closely with local authorities, organisations, partners and residents to decide policing priorities.
-This helps teams find long-term solutions to local problems.
+The teams work closely with local authorities, organisations, partners and residents to identify policing priorities.
+This collaborative approach helps develop long-term solutions to local issues.

 Hare Coursing and Rural Related Crime